kirwaboit/rwakiPython/AWS Boto3/README.md

 - The keypair is used to access i.e login to your aws servers/EC2 instances
 - when you create an EC2 you need to attach a keypair to it.
 It will prompt you to attach an existing one or create a new one

+## connect to EC2 on VScode
+- open up the SSH plugin/extension

+- select the instance and selct connect to , if it does not exist select the plus sign

 ## Cloud Watch
 - For setting up alarms related to billing